BF528/project-3--frizzled/README.md

   - BF528_project3_final.R: This file should be run after all the above Data Curator, Programmer, and Analyst files have been executed.
 This contains a script to perform concordance analysis of DEG between the RNA-Seq and Microarray platforms for each of the 3 treatments: 3-Methylcholanthrene, Clotrimazole, and Chloroform.
 In addition, above and below-median subsets have been determined using the Average Expression of Microarray and baseMean of RNA-Seq, and concordance was computed on these subsets as well.
 Note that this file contains additional code at the end which used a different filtering method for determining DEG; the data corresponding to this section is shown in Supplemental Table 1 within the Project 3 Final Write-Up.

 Biologist:

+- DEG.R : This R script filters genes based on adj. pvalues and logFC values to create lists of differentially expressed genes.
+- heatmap.R : This R script performs filtering of genes based on coefficient of variation and plots a hierarchically clustered heatmap.
+- heatmap.html : This is a knitted R script containing the heatmap for the data processed in this study.